nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,

 * can save `UserPref` objects in json format and read it back.
-* can save the Address Book data in xml format and read it back.
+* can save the Task Manager data in xml format and read it back.
 ```

 ### 3.6.
 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `typetask.commons` package.
 &nbsp;

 ## 4. Implementation